gelrii/Fedora-PostInstall/README.md

 - v1.9.0 - Added auto-updating ScreenFetch to end of script.
 - v1.9.1 - Fixed issue with ScreenFetch looping instead of terminating script.
 Also swapped wget for curl as wget is not part of Fedora by default.
 - v1.9.2 - Added packages to useful package installer that will assist in building the VirtualBox Guest Additions for running Fedora as a VBox guest (gcc, kernel-headers, kernel-devel).
+- v1.10 - Created a skeleton script to load scripts depending on Fedora version.
+Added check to ensure script is being run as root.
+Fixed script introductory message.
+- v1.11 - Added check to ensure script is not accidentally run on wrong Fedora version.